PhilippeChepy/vagrant-kubernetes/README.md

 # Components

 - Kubernetes 1.20
-- CRI-O as container runtime (CRI)
+- containerd as container runtime (CRI plugin)
 - Cilium as CNI

+# Networking

+- VMs are in a shared network in the `10.80.0.0/16` subnet
+- Kubernetes Services are in the `10.96.0.0/12` subnet
+- Kubernetes Pods are in the `10.112.0.0/12` subnet